Esakia Duals of Regular Heyting Algebras: Preliminaries

 In the light of the previous theorem, the algebraic approach that we introduced to study $\dna$-logics can be employed to study inquisitive logic as well, as it was done in \cite{bezhanishvili_grilletti_quadrellaro_2022}.
-In fact, such algebraic approach extends the original work in \cite{grilletti} on the algebraic semantics of inquisitive logic.
-It was later shown in \cite{nakov.quadrellaro} that this algebraic semantics for $\inqB$ is unique, making $\inqB$ (like every $\dna$-logic) algebraizable in a suitable sense.
-We conclude this section by referring the reader especially to \cite{Ciardelli2022-lp, ciardelli2018inquisitive, ciardelli2018inquisitive} for a detailed introduction to inquisitive logic and inquisitive semantics.
+In fact, such algebraic approach extends the original work from \cite{grilletti} on the algebraic semantics of inquisitive logic.
+It was later shown in \cite{nakov.quadrellaro} that this algebraic semantics for $\inqB$ is unique, making $\inqB$ (as well as every $\dna$-logic) algebraizable in a suitable sense.